• Skip to primary navigation

 Broiling walleye leaves this white fish deliciously tender.
 Walleye is a great source of protein and is low in fat.
 It's great for meal prep or an easy dinner.

-Pair this broiled walleye filet with your favorite side dish, or even a casserole like this broccoli and cheese casserole.
+Pair this broiled walleye filet with your favorite side dish like these polenta cakes or this stewed tomatoes recipe, or even a casserole like this broccoli and cheese casserole.

 What is Walleye?